-In the Court of Chancery, a Guardian is a person appointed by the Court to make medical and/or financial decisions for a disabled person.
+In the Court of Chancery, a Guardian is a person appointed by the Court to make medical and/or financial decisions for a person with a disability.
 There are three types of guardianships: Guardianship of an adult person, guardianship of an adult person's property and guardianship of the property of a minor child who is under eighteen.

 Please use the resources below and on the forms page to learn more about Guardianship in the Court of Chancery.